usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _Frances the Mute_, by The Mars Volta
 - _Lifetime_, by Erika de Casier
 - _Magic, Alive!_, by McKinley Dixon
 - _At The Threshold Of The Greatest Chasm_, by Cosmic Putrefaction
 - _no floor_, by More Eaze, claire rousay
-- _Canticle Hardposte_, by Proc Fiskal

 </details>